How to Use Grave’s Values Model for Psychological Developmentby Scott Jeffrey

 The Instinctive Self focuses on doing what you need to do to survive.
 This is the same as Maslow’s physiological needs.

-Purple and Red seek protection and a safe environment.
+The Magical Self and the Impulsive Self seek protection and a safe environment.
 Those are Maslow’s safety and security needs.

 The Achiever Self is interested in achievement, which hits on Maslow external esteem needs.

-Affection and connection with others guide Green; Maslow’s “love and belonging needs.”
+Affection and connection with others guide the Sensitive Self; Maslow’s “love and belonging needs.”

 The Integral Self is about becoming the best version of yourself—another way of describing self-actualization.

 The Holistic Self represents the stage of consciousness where an individual transcends their ego, identifying instead with the collective whole.
 Maslow called this stage in his later work, self-transcendence.

-The primary distinction between the two models is that in Grave’s version, Green develops after Orange, while in Maslow’s model, love and belonging (Green) come before self-esteem (Orange).
+The primary distinction between the two models is that in Grave’s version, the Sensitive Self develops after the Achiever self, while in Maslow’s model, love and belonging come before self-esteem.

 It’s likely that this depends on the individual.
-Women may more often develop their Green value structure first while men more often build their Orange structure first.
+Women may more often develop their “Green” value structure first while men more often build their achievement values structure first.

-From the perspective of our psychological development, the most critical thing about spiral dynamics is understanding the difference between the model’s two tiers.
+From the perspective of our psychological development, the most critical thing about Grave’s model is understanding the difference between the model’s two tiers.

-The first tier includes all the stages from Beige through Green.
+The first tier includes all the stages through the Sensitive Self.
 That is, the initial six of the eight stages of values are in the first tier.

 When your center of gravity is in one of these six stages, you tend to identify exclusively with that particular value structure.

 You also tend to believe that the values of achievers (pleasure, material things, acquisition, achieving goals, money, capitalism) are what’s most important.
 And you’re convinced that everyone should value these things too.